The Bouncing Souls: History

-The Bouncing Souls released their ninth studio album, Comet on June 12, 2012 via Rise Records, their first album for that label.
+The Bouncing Souls released their ninth studio album, Comet on June 12, 2012, via Rise Records, their first album for that label.
 The artwork and track listing was released on March 12, 2012, along with the album's third track, "Static," which is available to be streamed online.

-On 25 June 2013, The Bouncing Souls confirmed that drummer Michael McDermott would be leaving the band in order to 'pursue other musical interests'.
+On 25 June 2013, the Bouncing Souls confirmed that drummer Michael McDermott would be leaving the band in order to 'pursue other musical interests'.
 The band later added they don't know what's next for them, whilst suggesting the remaining members will continue performing in the band.
 McDermott would later join Joan Jett & the Blackhearts.

 On September 26, 2013, George Rebelo of Hot Water Music and Against Me! officially joined the band as the new drummer during a secret show at Asbury Lanes.

 The band released their tenth studio album, Simplicity on July 29, 2016.
-On March 15, 2019 the band released the 6 song Crucial Moments EP along with a new book to celebrate the band's 30th anniversary.
+On March 15, 2019, the band released the six-song Crucial Moments EP along with a new book to celebrate the band's 30th anniversary.

 On October 23, 2020, the Bouncing Souls released their eleventh studio album, Volume 2.
 The album contains songs from their previous records re-recorded in new styles, along with a new song, "World on Fire."

+The band released their twelfth studio album, Ten Stories High, on March 24, 2023.On April 22, 2025, the band released the single and music video for a new song called "United".On September 19, 2025, they released the single and music video for a new song called "Power" and the following day on social media announced that more new music was on the way in 2026.